 - Use the following command to clone the repository into the target directory:

 git clone <paste copied URL here> <path to target directory>.
 It should look something like this:

-git clone https://github.com/pasamio/joomla-platform.git /Users/pasamio/joomla_platform.
+git clone https://github.com/pasamio/joomla-cms.git /Users/pasamio/joomla-cms.
 Git will automatically create the path to the directory if it doesn't exist.

 - Change to your target directory: